drkrillo/docs/creator/interactivity/raycasting.md

   * `RaycastQueryType.RQT_HIT_FIRST`: _(default)_ only returns the first hit entity, starting from the origin point.
   * `RaycastQueryType.RQT_QUERY_ALL`: returns all hit entities, from the origin through to the max distance of the ray.
 * `originOffset`: Instead of starting the raycast from the entity's origin position, add an offset to start the query from a relative position.
 You can for example use a small offset to prevent the ray colliding against the entity's own collider.
 If not set, the default is `Vector3.Zero()`.
 * `collisionMask`: Only detect collisions with certain collision layers.
 Use this together with a custom collision layer, or to only detect the physics or pointer events layer.
-See \[collision layers]\(\{{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >\}}).
+See [collision layers](../sdk7/3d-essentials/colliders.md#collision-layers).
 If not set, the default layer used is `ColliderLayer.CL_PHYSICS`.
 * `continuous`: If true, will keep running a raycast query on every frame.
 If false, the ray will only be used on the current frame.
 If not set, the default is false.
 * When setting the direction with a local or glocal direction, the `direction` field defaults to `Vector3.Forward()`.
 * When setting the direction with a global target, the `globalTarget` field defaults to `Vector3.Zero()`.